Philippe Maillet: Professional

-Maillet began the 2019–20 season with the Capitals AHL affiliate, the Hershey Bears, where he recorded 44 points in 61 games.
+Maillet began the 2019–20 season with the Capitals' AHL affiliate, the Hershey Bears, where he recorded 44 points in 61 games.
 As a result of the COVID-19 pandemic in North America, the AHL suspended play and he was invited to the Washington Capitals return to play camp on July 13.

-After two seasons with the Capitals organization, Maillet, as an impending free agent, left North America and signed a one-year contract with Russian club Metallurg Magnitogorsk of the KHL, on June 11, 2021.
+After two seasons with the Capitals organization, Maillet, as an impending free agent, left North America and signed a one-year contract with Russian club Metallurg Magnitogorsk of the Kontinental Hockey League (KHL), on June 11, 2021.

+After two prolific seasons in Russia, on July 1, 2023, Maillet returned to North America as a free agent and signed a one-year, two-way contract with the Montreal Canadiens for the 2023–24 season.
+Maillet was unable to add to his NHL experience, and played exclusively with AHL affiliate the Laval Rocket, posting and team leading 21 goals for 53 points in 67 regular season games.

+As a free agent following a lone season within the Canadiens organization, Maillet opted for a return abroad in securing a one-year deal with HC Ambrì-Piotta of the Swiss-based National League (NL), on July 28, 2024.